Red Savina pepper: Pungency

-The Red Savina chili once held the record as the hottest chili in the world (according to the Guinness World Records), but was displaced by the bhut jolokia chili (commonly and incorrectly translated to "Ghost Pepper") in February 2007.
-The Red Savina held the record from 1994-2006.
+The Red Savina chili held the record as the hottest chili in the world according to the Guinness World Records from 1994-2006.
+It was displaced by the bhut jolokia chili (commonly and incorrectly translated to "Ghost Pepper") in February 2007.

 Red Savina peppers were reported to allegedly score upwards of 577,000 on the Scoville scale, but this oft-quoted figure was never officially verified; a group of researchers – including Regents Professor Paul W. Bosland at the Chile Pepper Institute at New Mexico State University – conducted a comparison experiment in 2005, which revealed that the Red Savina habanero averages a relative heat level of 248,556 SHUs.
 The CPI lists the spiciest Red Savina individuals recorded in their labs as approximately 500,000 SHUs.

 As a point of reference, the average orange habanero scores approximately 200,000 SHUs in high performance liquid chromatography tests (although some individuals have achieved on the order of 357,729 SHUs).
 The average bhut jolokia is 1,019,687 SHUs, and "blasted past" the Red Savina by a factor of 2 to emerge as the temporary title-holder.
-However, the current Guinness World Record title-holder (as of August 2017), the Carolina Reaper, has scored a maximum value of 1,641,183 SHUs.
+However, the current Guinness World Record title-holder (as of August 2023), the Pepper X, has scored a maximum value of 2,693,000 SHUs.